Integrated Innovation Network

 - completed Stage Two Application form;

 - video presentation up to two minutes; and

 - declaration of conflicts of interest and description of any ethical or regulatory requirements to deliver the product or solution.

 The 36 finalists, three from each of the 12 innovation district partners across NSW, will then be competitively ranked by an independent panel facilitated by Investment NSW to determine the top 15 ranked businesses of the 36 finalists who will receive a grant to accelerate the commercialisation of their product or service.

 Successful applicants will be notified in writing by email and/or letter.
 Applicants may be required to keep the grant confidential for a period of time if an announcement will be made by the NSW Government.

-As part of their obligations under the grant agreement, successful applicants will be required to submit reports at six month and 12-month intervals, which will include progress against the commercialisation plan and the intended use of funds, following receipt of the funding to NSW Treasury as outlined in the grant agreement.
+As part of their obligations under the grant agreement, successful applicants will be required to submit reports at six-month and 12-month intervals, which will include progress against the commercialisation plan and the intended use of funds, following receipt of the funding to Investment NSW as outlined in the grant agreement.